dougsfo/tutorials/working-with-azure/blobstorage_to_hdinsightkafka.md

 ![image alt text](img/BlobToKafka/HadoopFS_DataFormat.png)

-Configure the pipeline's **Error Records** property according to your preference.
-Since this is a tutorial, you could discard error records, but in a production system you would write them to a file or queue for analysis later.

 Now, let’s send this data to Kafka.
 In the Select Destination to connect dropdown, select `Kafka Producer` with the associated HDP version of the HDInsight Kafka cluster.
 Configure Kafka as follows: